mintmaxed/git-tutorial/README.md

-# git-tutorial
+# introduction
-git tutorial for junior seminar s24
+This is my git tutorial for junior seminar s24

+##